deneha/azure-guidance/best-practices-api-implementation.md

 	- Using SignalR to push data in real-time from the web server to the client over a persistent network connection.
 SignalR is available for ASP.NET web applications as a NuGet package.
 You can find more information on the [ASP.NET SignalR](http://signalr.net/) website.

-	> **Note**: Comet and SignalR both utilize persistent network connections between the web server and the client application.
+	> [AZURE.NOTE] Comet and SignalR both utilize persistent network connections between the web server and the client application.
 This can affect scalability as a large number of clients may require an equally large number of concurrent connections.

 - **Ensure that each request is stateless**.